carloscuesta/materialshell/shell-color-themes/README.md

 ### [Cmder](http://cmder.net)

 1. ```Cmder > Settings > Import ... ```
-2. Select one of the themes located at [```shell-color-themes/windows/cmder```](https://github.com/carloscuesta/materialshell/tree/master/shell-color-themes/windows/cmder).
+2. Pick the file located at [```shell-color-themes/windows/cmder```](https://github.com/carloscuesta/materialshell/tree/master/shell-color-themes/windows/cmder).
+It will include a Windows version of both themes.

 Note: _Windows is a color scheme version only._